natashaclerkin/maisigh-MS4/README.md

 - Ensure intuitive text is present so that I can provide an enjoyable user experience when users interact with the content or features.
 - View the Maisigh logo in as many locations on the website so that I can create awareness for the brand.
 - Offer a discount to first time customers so that I can gain repeat customers for the brand.
-- View analytics/reports for the checkout process so that I can highlight and fix any potential cart abandonment issues relating to the design and make necessary improvements
+- View analytics/reports for the checkout process so that I can highlight and fix any potential cart abandonment issues relating to the design and make necessary improvements.

 ## Design